Hellenic Navy: Ships

 The Hellenic Navy's fleet of warships and auxiliary boats is harboured in the two major HN naval bases at Salamis Island near Piraeus and at Souda Bay on the island of Crete.
 Internationally, the Navy used the prefix HS (Hellenic Ship) for its vessels.

 Frigates

 The Hellenic Navy relies mainly on frigates as its primary surface heavy boats.
 The fleet consists of thirteen frigates.
 The types operated are the Hydra class (Type: Meko-200HN) and the Elli class (Type: Kortenaer).
-The Elli class frigates HS Elli and HS Limnos were sold to Greece during construction, the rest were bought directly from the Dutch Navy.
-The Hydra class vessels were constructed in Greece by Hellenic Shipyards Co., except from HS Hydra that was constructed by the German company Blohm and Voss based in Hamburg.
+The Elli-class frigates HS Elli and HS Limnos were sold to Greece during construction, the rest were bought directly from the Royal Netherlands Navy.
+The Hydra-class vessels were constructed in Greece by Hellenic Shipyards Co., except from HS Hydra that was constructed by the German company Blohm and Voss based in Hamburg.